 The Absolute Worst Food to Eat Before Bed

 We've all been there: it's nighttime, well after dinner, but your tummy is still rumbling.
 You're looking for something satisfying to silence your hunger pangs and help you fall into a cozy, restful slumber.
-Or maybe it's been a late night with a few cocktails at happy hour and your late-night cravings get the best of you.
-But before you chow down, you should know that there are actually some foods that disrupt sleep pretty badly that you'll want to stay away from.
-And one in particular.
+Or maybe it's been a late night with a few cocktails and now your late-night cravings get the best of you.
+But before you chow down, you should know some foods can disrupt sleep pretty badly.

 But there is one food that is the absolute worst to eat before sleeping…

 What's the one food you should never eat before going to sleep?

 Pizza.
 Specifically, pepperoni pizza.
 And if you love to add peppers or crushed red pepper flakes on your pie, it's even worse.

 For people who already have a sensitive GI tract, they know that no slice of pizza is complete without heartburn medication and a hefty supply of antacids.
 The spiciness of the pepperoni and the acid in the tomato sauce can lead to a sour stomach, or worse.

 "The combination of fat in the cheese and the acid in the tomato sauce can have a negative impact on your sleep quality," Erin Palinski-Wade, RD, CDE, has explained to us.
 "High-acid foods can trigger acid reflux, especially when eaten close to bedtime.
 Even if you don't feel 'heartburn,' this reflux can cause you to awaken partially from sleep and leave you tired the next day."